spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `applyCouponCode`
 Applies a coupon code to the Cart.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront#operation/Apply%20Coupon%20Code)

 __parameters schema:__